 This Relief Society Christmas Program and dinner set the perfect tone for the holiday season.

-This is the fourth year I have shared the Relief Society Christmas program and dinner I helped organized for the women’s organization at our church called the Relief Society.
+This is the fourth year I have shared the Relief Society Christmas program and dinner.
+I helped organized these programs for the women’s organization at our church called the Relief Society.
 Each year we start the Christmas season with a program and dinner that we hope sets the tone for the season for all those that attend.
 I first discovered the program called, The Women Who Knew Jesus on Pinterest.
-When I presented it to our group they didn’t jump on board right away but I really wanted to do it so I didn’t give up.
+When I presented it to our group they didn’t jump on board right away but I really wanted to do it.
+So I didn’t give up.
 One member of our committee adapted the script so it was a little shorter which helped.
 Several of them commented to me after the evening was over that they weren’t originally sold on the idea but that it turned out wonderful!

 The set was simple, just some benches and drapes and blankets.
 The women wore their own clothes and wore a head wrap.
 There were beautiful musical numbers between each story.
 The program can be found on Pinterest but if you’d like our adapted, sorter version, send me an email at firstname.lastname@example.org.

 Relief Society Christmas Program Food

 For dinner, we served three different types of soup that we purchased at the local Cash & Carry.
 We served Tomato Basil, Italian Wedding Soup and Chicken Tortilla Soup.
 A few ladies made homemade rolls and we had a yummy green salad.
 Dessert was this delicious Apple Pudding Cake.

 We used crockpots to keep the soups warm!

 The tables were decorated with white lanterns that belonged to one of our committee members along with white flowers and green eucalyptus.
 It was simple but so pretty!
 We added in gold votive candles (that were left over from our Barn wedding) among the flowers.